What is a Business Model?

 The Business Model Canvas, explained below, is a good tool to map out business models conceptually.

 The Business Model Canvas was designed by Alex Osterwalder, and is a tool to help reshape the way we look at a business and identify the key components for building a sustainable business model.

 Business Model Innovation (BMi) is about developing new ways to bring existing product and services to existing markets.
 It doesn’t require deep technological change, although technology itself is radically reshaping business models at the core.

 One of the key advantages of BMi is that most of the innovation happens beneath the surface, making it difficult to understand and replicate.

-We have been working on a new conceptual model to better capture the variables that shape the Business Model.
+We have conceptualized a new model to better capture the variables that shape the Business Model.
 If you were to think about a business (the Micro) in the context of the Macro, then the Canvas would need to be enhanced to capture variables related to:

 This a conceptual, non-scientific model that could be coupled with a robust Financial Model to better identify the path towards BMi and the key variables that need to be controlled.
 This new model is explained here: